yoctoalex/eap_lab/README.rst

 Now that your Essential App Protect instance is created, we need to change DNS settings using CNAME and start routing the traffic through Essential App Protect.
 To do that follow the steps below.

-2. Updating DNS Settings using CNAME
+2. Update DNS Settings using CNAME
 ********************************

 `a)` Go back to Postman to change the DNS settings.
 Paste CNAME you copied in item 1.f) above and paste into the body of  **Update EAP CNAME (lab)** request.